 Everything refers to December 13, 1946, When in Palermo, stricken by a severe famine, finally he landed a ship loaded with wheat.
 The hunger of Palermo was such that they could not wait for the grain were milled and made into bread: They lessarono the way it was and ate it right away.
 So, December 13 in Palermo they avoid foods made with flour and eat cooked wheat with cuccìa, arancine (that they are made with rice), CECI Panelle OF FLOUR and rolls of Saint Lucia, made with corn flour.

 The tradition is to prepare the Cuccìa with dry wheat, but since it is rarely you can use the precooked, properly treated.
 In the notes I explain how to do in case you want to use dry wheat.
 I leave the family recipe, the one who prepared my grandmother, Palermo, but presented in an original way.
-At this point, you just need to have a look at all my SICILIAN RECIPES, by SICILIAN SWEET and CAKES WITH CHEESE, to find something tasty and delicious whether you like it.
+At this point, you just need to have a look at all my SICILIAN RECIPES, by SICILIAN SWEET to find something tasty and delicious whether you like it.
 Have a good day!

 500 grams of fresh ricotta